coreinfra-org/.github/profile/README.md

 An example config structure and demo of the key features of Ansible.
 There are many ways to configure and run Ansible.

-This repo shows one way to manage configuration for inventory, playbooks, roles, variables, plugins, etc. The live demo depends on cloud resources in AWS and other cloud environments.
+This repo demonstrates one strategy for organizing the configuration related to Ansible inventory, playbooks, roles, variables, plugins, etc. The live demo currently (2023-12-04) depends on cloud resources in AWS -- for example VM instances with particular tags.

 * [demo-ansible](https://github.com/coreinfra-org/demo-ansible)